-Accounting II covers concepts that are equivalent to the second-half of a college accounting class.
+This college level course covers concepts that are equivalent to the second half of a college accounting class.
 Major units of study will include internal control and cash, receivables, plant assets, intangibles, current liabilities, and long-term liabilities and bonds payable.

 Prerequisites and other notes: Honors Accounting I is a prerequisite.
 This course is part of the Accounting and Financial Services completer programs.
 At the end of this course, students will take the Carroll Community College Accounting 101 final exam.
-Students who successfully complete this course and the exam will receive transcripted credit from Carroll Community College.
+Students who successfully complete this course and the exam can receive transcripted credit from Carroll Community College.